jebax/CV/README.md

 #### Profile

 I'm a former Oxford music student who's taken the plunge: abandoning academia in favour of learning to code at Makers Academy.
-I'm now finally transmuting my personal obsession with tech into a professional one, and kickstarting my career as a full stack developer.
+I'm now finally translating my personal obsession with tech into a professional one, and kickstarting my career as a full stack developer.

 As shown in my experience working as a diabetes Patient Coordinator, I’m fast and efficient when it comes to learning new technologies and concepts; learning to code at Makers is now giving me the opportunity to apply this skill to understanding the vast and fascinating world of software.
-While my coding knowledge is still in its early stages, I'm already incredibly excited to join a brilliant team of like-minded developers, so that I can continue my development and apply my newfound knowledge.
+While my coding knowledge is still in its early stages, I'm already incredibly excited to join a team of brilliant developers, so that I can continue my development and apply my newfound knowledge.

 ## Skills<a name="skills"></a>

-#### This Skill
+#### Analysis

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.